diracdeltas/spleeter4max/README.md

 * Windows 10 64-bit: Pro, Enterprise, or Education; must be able to enable Hyper-V and Containers Windows features
 * Mac hardware must be a 2010 or a newer model / macOS must be version 10.13 or newer
 * At least 8GB, preferably at least 16GB of RAM
-* Ableton 10 and Max for Live.
-(May work on Ableton 9 but I haven't tested it.)
+* Ableton 10 and Max for Live 8.
+(May work on earlier versions but I haven't tried it.)

 ## running